 The best time to try for a baby is on the days leading up to ovulation and the day of ovulation itself (ovulation is the process when an ovary releases an egg).
 Since sperm can live up to 5 days inside a woman’s body, timing sex for the days leading up to ovulation can also lead to pregnancy.

 There is a common myth that all women have a 28 day cycle, but this is not the case.
 52% of menstrual cycles vary by 5 or more days2 so using a method to identify when you ovulate can help you conceive.

 No, you will need to have sex on the days leading up to and around the time you ovulate.
 Your most fertile days are the day before and day of ovulation.
 Once you’ve ovulated, the egg will only survive for up to 24 hours if unfertilitized.
-Methods that only tell you you’ve ovulated (after you’ve released an egg) won’t optimize your chances of getting pregnant that cycle because by the time you know it’s happened, it’s too late for it to be fertilized.
-However, knowing you’re about to ovulate on the other hand will. .
+Methods that only tell you you’ve ovulated (after you’ve released an egg) won’t optimize your chances of getting pregnant that cycle because by the time you know it’s happened, it’s too late to achieve pregnancy.
+However, knowing you’re about to ovulate before the egg is released on the other hand will.